-- Meetings During Core Hours policy was introduced in September 2016 to ensure that the maximum number of people can attend these meetings, particularly those with parental responsibilities, ensuring widespread dissemination of critical information and avoiding unintended exclusion of some staff. - Returner Grants for Research Active Academic Staff of up to €10,000 were introduced to support all academic grades to re-engage with their research upon returning from long-term leave.
-This non-competitive grant is available on an ongoing basis all year round 33 grants were awarded to date three recipients have been promoted to SL this year - Athena SWAN Mid-Career Capacity Building grants of up to €5,000 are available for academic staff who took an extended period of leave connected with caring to help mitigate the impact of extended leave on research activities.
+- Meetings During Core Hours policy was introduced in September 2016 to ensure that the maximum number of people can attend these meetings, particularly those with parental responsibilities, ensuring widespread dissemination of critical information and avoiding unintended exclusion of some staff.
+This policy was updated to include seminars and workshops and encourages a practice of varying times of meetings and events in order to avoid sustained exclusion. - Returner Grants for Research Active Academic Staff of up to €10,000 were introduced to support all academic grades to re-engage with their research upon returning from long-term leave.
+This noncompetitive grant is available on an ongoing basis all year round 39 grants were awarded to date. - Athena Swan Mid-Career Capacity Building grants of up to €5,000 are available for academic staff who took an extended period of leave connected with caring to help mitigate the impact of extended leave on research activities.
 In 2020/21, eligibility was extended to Postdoctoral Researchers and Research Fellows.
 This is a competitive grant and 49 grants have been awarded to date (42 funded by the Office of the Vice-President for EDI, 7 by Colleges).
+In 2023, this grant has a slightly expanded criteria to allow for staff members that have experienced critical illness or other forms of long-term leave to apply.

 - A Research Consolidation grant was developed as phase 2 of a Promotions Project (the first phase being career development sessions with SL academics).
 This grant of €3,000 is for female SLs to consolidate research development and assist them in making a strong application for promotion to Professor.
-21 grants have been awarded to date. - Access to Parental Leave savings at school/unit level September 2016. - Improved Maternity Leave cover was introduced in September 2016 - Paternity Leave policy introduced in October 2017 - Academic Workload Allocation Guidelines introduced in September 2018 (under review in 2022 for finalisation in 2023)
+21 grants have been awarded to date. - Access to Parental Leave savings at school/unit level September 2016. - Improved Maternity Leave cover was introduced in September 2016.
+The EDI office has worked in collaboration with the HR Director to propose a strengthening of the current model with increased cover for academic staff maternity leave which will be considered in 2024. - Paternity Leave policy introduced in October 2017. - Academic Workload Allocation Guidelines initially introduced in September 2018.
+The policy was revised and approved in 2023.
+Performance for Growth was approved in 2023.
+This is an institutionally approved process for employee review and development to be implemented for all employees commencing in the 2023/2024 academic year.